karras/dotfiles/README.md

 heavily depends on the chosen login flow (i.e. headless, Wayland-based, etc.) how to ideally inject the necessary environment variables.
-There is often a chicken and egg problem related to `XDG_CONFIG_HOME` as its customization must be injected as early as possible otherwise the systemd user variables are not loaded either.
+There is often a chicken and egg problem related to `XDG_CONFIG_HOME` as its customization must be injected as early as possible, otherwise the systemd user variables are not loaded either.

 In this case the problem is solved (read "glued and hacked together") via a